 The Kenyan government believes that nuclear power is essential to meet its long-term energy needs.
 The Ministry of Energy estimates that power demand will rise by 20 times by 2050 amid rapid industrial development.

-While Kenya has been laying the groundwork for nuclear energy for several years, the realism of the timeline for construction is questionable, given that it is yet to complete detailed plans or select a contractor for the project.
+While Kenya has been laying the groundwork for nuclear energy for several years, the realism of the timeline for construction is questionable, given that detailed plans have not been completed nor a contractor for the project selected.

 “Kenya should fully invest in renewables like wind and solar, putting every resource toward these rather than outdated energy sources,” said Amos Wemanya, Greenpeace Africa’s responsive campaigns lead.
 “The government must marshal resources to build resilience for front-line communities, using decentralised energy systems.”